flyingcircusio/doc/src/reference/security/data-protection.rst

 Flying Circus maintains a set of permissions which enable users to perform application maintenance and other semi-privileged tasks, e.g. access to service user accounts or database administration rights.
-Permissions are granted to individual users upon customer request.
+Permissions are granted to individual users by the customer or upon customer request.

 All permission assignments are traceable and explicitly documented: their effects are documented in the configuration code and their assignments are documented in the configuration database.
-A comprehensive list of users and their permissions may be produced automatically on request. [#admin-revocation]_
+A comprehensive list of users and their permissions may be produced automatically on request.

 Group accounts are generally not allowed to perform privileged administrative operations to ensure traceability of actions.